QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

    context of YANG-driven network management protocols such as NETCONF
    {{!RFC6241}} and RESTCONF {{!RFC8040}}.
-Configuration templates can be used with any YANG data model, this document doesn't make any assumption on the YANG data model design, i.e. it does not rely on a shared profile/group being defined in the YANG data model.
+Configuration templates can be used with any YANG data model, this document doesn't make any assumption on the YANG data model design, i.e., it does not rely on a shared profile/group being defined in the YANG data model.